Heavy chemistry

 Some experience required

-All band participants are required to have a minimum of 6-months playing their instrument to qualify.
+All band participants are required to have at least a few months experience playing their instrument to qualify.

 We’ll handle the gear